-The evidence layer for autonomous agents.
+The provable control and evidence layer for high-consequence agent actions.

 You shipped agents to production.
 The audit trail didn't ship with them.